Steel Ball Through Glass Revealed And Explained

 Watch carefully, you can see the lid moving slightly at 0:46, as as he plays with the glass piece.

-To conclude his act, from 1:01, with one move, he uses his left thumb to push back the pivot door and the glass drops back into the box.
+To conclude his act, from 1:01, with one move, his left thumb pushes back the pivot door and the glass drops back into the box.

 To distract your attention away from the box, he taps the steel ball a few times on the table, before he opens it.